Skip to main content

 Instructional delivery format:

-Upon successful completion of the course, students will be able to: explain how data is represented in a computer; demonstrate knowledge of computer hardware and software; demonstrate knowledge of computer networks; design, implement and execute algorithms; explain social, ethical and legal issues arising from the use of computers; discuss future uses of computers; discuss computer usage in interdisciplinary fields; demonstrate knowledge of software applications such as electronic spreadsheets and databases; use a web browser to search the Internet; use computer terminology in written documents and oral communication; use computer etiquette in electronic communications; and use communication tools effectively.
+Upon successful completion of this course, students will be able to: explain how data is represented in a computer; identify computer hardware and software; discuss computer networks; design, implement and execute algorithms; explain social, ethical and legal issues arising from the use of computers; discuss future uses of computers; discuss computer usage in interdisciplinary fields; list and explain software applications such as electronic spreadsheets and databases; use a web browser to search the Internet; use computer terminology in written documents and oral communication; use computer etiquette in electronic communications; and use communication tools effectively.

 This self-study course provides a broad introduction to the use of computers as tools for creativity, communications, organizing information, and problem-solving.
-The basic concepts of computer hardware, software, networking, and the Internet are covered.
-Organization of a typical Personal Computer (PC) is examined in a given popular operating systems environment.
-Terminology and concepts related to major PC hardware components and their functions are discussed consistent with industry standards and practices.
-Some typical user interface of popular operating systems are introduced.
-Topics include: current state, trends, and challenges of various aspects of computing: computer hardware and software, and programming languages.
+Major topics include: basic concepts of computer hardware, software, networking, and the Internet, organization of a typical Personal Computer (PC) in a given popular operating systems environment, terminology and concepts related to major PC hardware components and their functions, typical user interface of popular operating systems, current state, trends, and challenges of various aspects of computing: computer hardware and software, and programming languages.

-In the lower division associate/baccalaureate degree category, 3 semester hours in Computer Science, Information Systems, Information Technology, or Web Design (12/14).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Computer Science, Information Systems, Information Technology, or Web Design (12/14) (1/20 revalidation).